-- Alternative Risk Premia Academy Conference in 2019 and Factor Investing Conference in 2017 (jointly with QMI).
-The Alternative Risk Premia Academy was launched by Paris-Dauphine House of Finance, in association with Unigestion, to develop and showcase the very latest empirical and theoretical research on alternative risk premia.
+- Alternative Risk Premia Academy Conference in 2019 and 2020, and Factor Investing Conference in 2017 (jointly with QMI).
+The Alternative Risk Premia Academy was launched by Paris-Dauphine House of Finance, in association with Unigestion.
+It aims to develop and showcase the very latest empirical and theoretical research on alternative risk premia.

 Sharing our research with our investors

 Sharing our research and ideas with our investors is a key part of the service we provide.
 It stimulates debate and is central to our ethos of working with our clients, not for them.
-We take a strategic approach to research and have put processes in place to ensure our research ideas benefit clients across all our different areas of expertise.
+We take a strategic approach to research and aim to ensure our research ideas benefit clients across all areas of expertise.

-We often conduct bespoke research projects at our clients’ request to help address a specific challenge or requirement.
-We see clients as our innovation partners and by discussing our research findings with them, we are able to co-create investment solutions that better meet their needs.
+Our clients are our innovation partners.
+We often conduct bespoke research at our clients’ request to help them address a specific challenge or requirement.
+By discussing our research with clients, we are able to co-create investment solutions that better meet their needs.

-In addition to inviting clients to attend our conferences and seminars, we share a summary of all research projects conducted each year through our annual research letter.
-We also regularly publish in peer-reviewed academic and practitioner journals to share our latest research and insights with our clients and the broader investment community.
-Examples include:
+We invite clients to our conferences and seminars, and we keep them informed of our latest projects through our annual research letter.
+We also regularly publish in peer-reviewed academic and practitioner journals to share our research with our investors and the broader investment community.

 - Risk-based investing